siddhartha-gadgil/Superficial/contributions/ArkaGhosh.md

 18. `slightLeft` - Defined this method which, given an edge `e` rotates left twice and flips it.
 This is same as rotating left once and then taking the successor.

 19. `slightRight` - Given e takes two right rotations and flips it.

+20. `angleBetween` - Given two edges e1 and e2 says what is the angle between them.
+Where angle is the number of turns to reach e2 from e1.
+Left turns are considered positive and right turns are considered negative.

+### `Quadrangulation.scala`
+Defined the `quadrangulate` method which quadrangulates a closed surface and also gives forward and backward maps between edgepaths in the original TwoComplex and its quadragulation.